Choozle is a company just like any other.

 It’s always better to give your team some cushion so that you can end up delivering above and beyond and ahead of schedule, almost like you never even planned to in the first place.

-Help educate on averages for similar campaigns
+Do: help educate based on similar campaigns

 Because programmatic industry trends, averages, and expectations can sometimes land all over the place, it’s important to communicate these things right in the beginning.
 You’re the expert; offering candor about what can and cannot be achieved within their specific constraints will surely be appreciated.